UST-MICO/grapheditor/docs/grapheditor.rst

 .. describe:: nodeleave

-    Fired when a user leaves a node with a mouse or pointer device.
+    Fired when a user leaves a :js:class:`Node` with a mouse or pointer device.

     **Example** ``detail``